andresconejo/demo-theorem/readme.md

 ```

 Default Values:
---noRetries = false (TestCafe retry mechanism will be in place)
+- noRetries = false (TestCafe retry mechanism will be in place)
---Concurrency = 1 (TestCafe will only execute in one browser instance at a time)
+- Concurrency = 1 (TestCafe will only execute in one browser instance at a time)
-Default browser = Chrome
+- Default browser = Chrome

 ## Next Steps